 That's it!
 Everything else will be handled automatically: A new entry will be created; the data from the cif-file will be imported into the corresponding data fields, and the diffraction pattern, the density and the I/Ic value will be calculated from the imported crystal structure data.
 The new entry will be automatically added to the user database, so it will appear in the entry list a few seconds later (of course depending on the size of the unit cell...).

 It is of course possible to select more than a single cif-file for being imported at a time, by keeping the <Shift> or <Ctrl> button pressed while you click on the individual file names.
 In this case, all selected files will be imported automatically one after the other.
 If you import more than a single cif-file at a time, a report of warnings and errors is displayed when the last file has been imported, compared to the import of a single cif-file in which case any warnings and errors are reported directly.

-The "import of multiple cif-files" functionality is rather powerful; it has been used by Crystal Impact to create the COD reference database containing more than 150,000 entries from cif-files taken from the COD database.
+The "import of multiple cif-files" functionality is rather powerful: It is frequently used by Crystal Impact to create or update the COD reference database from cif-files, containing hundreds of thousand entries.

 If you know about potential sources of reference data that might be interesting for other users, please contact Crystal Impact!